 Whether you’re opening a new checking or savings account, insurance matters.
 Banks don’t fail as often as they did around the time of the Great Recession.
 But it doesn’t hurt to have a safety net in case a bank has to shut down.

 This is why having insurance offered by the Federal Deposit Insurance Corp. (or the National Credit Union Administration) is key.
-The problem for higher-income households, however, is that accounts are only insured up to a set limit of $250,000 per depositor, per ownership category at each institution.
+The FDIC insures up to $250,000 for each bank, per account ownership category and per depositor.

 Do your homework